 Name the layer and click OK.

 The Color Picker window opens.
-Try different colours until you find one that you like.
+Try different colors until you find one that you like.

 By default, Color Fill only applies to the highlight layer.
 This is shown by a down arrow to the left of the label.